cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 ## Cocos Compilation Configuration

-Although we have generated the bindings after the above step, the TS layer can't be used directly because we still need to configure the generated bindings into the CMakeLists.txt file to be compiled with other C++ files, which is the last part of the CMakeLists.txt compilation configuration.
+Although we have generated the bindings after the above step, the Typescript layer can't be used directly because we still need to configure the generated bindings into the `CMakeLists.txt` file to be compiled with other C++ files, which is the last part of the `CMakeLists.txt` compilation configuration.

-1. Open the `CMakeLists.txt` file and add the initial ABCJSBBridge.h and ABCJSBBridge.cpp to it, as well as the jsb_cocos2dx_test_auto.h and jsb_cocos2dx_test_auto.cpp files generated by the automatic bindings:
+1. Open the `CMakeLists.txt` file and add the initial `ABCJSBBridge.h` and `ABCJSBBridge.cpp` to it, as well as the `jsb_cocos2dx_test_auto.h` and `jsb_cocos2dx_test_auto.cpp` files generated by the automatic bindings:

     ![](jsb/111.png)